-HIST1413 The Western Civilization to 1689
+HIST1413 The Western Civilization

-Primary document readings-based survey of culture, thought, religion and government in the 'western civilization,' and those antecedent civilizations which influenced the emergence of the west.
-Chronologically and geographically this course addresses civilizations from the Ancient Near East up through early modern Europe.
+This class is a survey of culture, thought, religion, and government in the "western civilization", and those antecedent civilizations with influence the emergence of the west.
+Chronologically and geographically this course addresses civilizations from the Ancient New East up through modern Europe.
 (Spring)